Illustratien/Wang_2023_TAAG/README.md

        ¦--TC_theme.R
        °--TC_theme2.R

-4. following the display order in src as shown in the directory tree above, start with the Data_preparation to FigS4.
+4. following the display order in src as shown in the directory tree above, start with the Data_preparation.R to FigS4.R in an ascending manner.

 Enjoy!